rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example11.md

 ---
 comments: true
 ---

-** This time, we'll demonstrate the use of the Add-DiaHTMLTable to add a list table to the diagram (Part of Diagrammer.Core module).  **
+This time, we'll demonstrate the use of the **`Add-DiaHTMLTable`** (part of Diagrammer.Core module) to add a list table to the diagram.
+In this example the table displays additional information about a network router interfaces.

-This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.

 ```powershell title="PowerShell: param block"
 [CmdletBinding()]